grdbii/riccipy/README.rst

 indicate that the particular index is a subscript (covariant) rather than a superscript (contravariant).

-This first calculation demonstrates how contractions are handled---simply multiply two indexed tensors and matching indices will automatically apply the Einstein summation convention.
+This first calculation demonstrates how contractions are handled: simply multiply two indexed tensors and matching indices will automatically apply the Einstein summation convention.
 Symbolically, indices that are to be contracted are denoted by the metric those indices belong to (in this case